 Dr. Leah Foster is a Winston Salem chiropractor serving the Triad and the surrounding communities in North Carolina.
 She graduated from Parker University with a Doctorate of Chiropractic.
 She also has three Bachelors of Science degrees from extensive studies; specifically in Biology, Anatomy, and Wellness.
 She focuses on general wellness and rehabilitation, from newborn babies to the elderly.
 (Even a couple celebrities/bands!)
+She is practices Webster technique and treats pregnant women to help them have smooth, healthy pregnancies and births.

 Dr. Leah Foster opened Life Abundant Chiropractic with the intent to offer the best possible care with a clinic that meets her own high standards.
 With an emphasis on modern, effective chiropractic, from the time you walk through the front door, she wanted you notice the calm and peaceful atmosphere and stress free environment.
 She wanted to create a clinic where patients felt valued and small problems wouldn't be overlooked because the doctor was too distant to properly listen to the patient.